BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_standard_client_request.md

 ---
-name: Request for an KeyCloak SSO Client in a standard realm
+name: Request for an KeyCloak SSO Client with BCeID in a standard realm
-about: To create a set of SSO clients (in KeyCloak DEV, TEST, PROD).
+about: To create a set of BCeID-enabled SSO clients (in KeyCloak DEV, TEST, PROD).
 title: ''
-labels: keycloak-client, pending, sso
+labels: keycloak-client, pending, sso, BCeID
-assignees: nvunnamm
+assignees: jlangy, junminahn, brycereid73, arcshiftsolutions, zsamji

 ---

+For detailed information on the service, please reference the [Pathfinder SSO Wiki](https://github.com/bcgov/ocp-sso/wiki).

+**This GitHub request process is only applicable for teams looking for integration with BCeID through Pathfinder SSO.** If you only need IDIR login, use the [Pathfinder SSO Client Request Web App](https://bcgov.github.io/sso-requests/).
+If you are looking for integration for IDIR login the process is completely self-serve and takes only minutes.
+You will need an IDIR to log in and you _should_ be a product owner, product admin, or team lead for a project.
+Once the automated provisioning is complete, your client details will be available securely through the web app.

-**If you have an urgent request, please contact our Product Owner at Vardhman.Shankar@gov.bc.ca**
+**If you have an urgent request, please contact the Pathfinder SSO Product Owner at zorin.samji@gov.bc.ca**

 ## Step 0
 **Are you the product owner or project admin/team lead?**